CyberHandLLC/cyber-hand-11/TASK.md

    - [ ] Add 'use client' directive to components requiring client-side interactivity
    - [ ] Refactor components to properly separate server and client concerns
    - [ ] Implement proper data loading patterns in Server Components
+   - [ ] Follow Next.js recommendation to keep Client Components at the leaves of the component tree

 2. **Data Fetching Optimization**
    - [ ] Implement parallel data fetching in Server Components
    - [ ] Use React's cache() function for request deduplication
    - [ ] Move API calls from client components to server components
    - [ ] Implement streaming for larger data-dependent UI sections
+   - [ ] Add proper error handling for all data fetching operations
+   - [ ] Implement revalidation strategies using { next: { revalidate: timeInSeconds } }

 3. **Component Boundaries**
    - [ ] Create clear boundaries between Server and Client Components